 The FCA published, on 18 November 2013, a consultation paper on proposed changes to its rules for recognised investment exchanges to take into account how the regulator will consider competition issues when supervising exchanges.
 The consultation paper clarifies that (i) competition considerations are among the relevant circumstances that the regulator will consider when determining if a recognised investment exchange satisfies the FCA's Recognition Requirements; (ii) an exchange's annual report should provide the regulator with information on events affecting competition; and (iii) proposed regulatory provisions which could affect competition in relevant product markets, by placing a material restriction or limitation (directly or indirectly) on third-party services providers, fall within the scope of the exchange's notification obligations.
-Responses to the consultation are due by 31 January 2014.
+Responses to the consultation were due by 31 January 2014.

-FCA Thematic Review of AML and Anti-Bribery Controls of Wealth and Asset Management Firms
+FCA Thematic Review of AML and Anti-Bribery Controls of Wealth and Asset Management Firms emphasised that given its previous communications in this area, it had expected firms to have taken more actions to reduce the risk of money laundering and bribery and corruption.